Freedom of Information requests

 Requests for review should be received by the authority within 40 working days from the date of the council's response to the information request.

-The review request should be in writing and sent to the Principal Information Officer.
+The review request should be in writing and sent to the Freedom of Information Lead.

 Please explain clearly the reasons for disagreeing with the council's decision, providing supporting evidence if available.

-Unless there are exceptional circumstances, reviews should be completed as soon as possible, and in any event within 40 working days of the request for a review being received by the governance team.Close
+Unless there are exceptional circumstances, reviews will be completed as soon as possible, and in any event within 40 working days of the request for a review being received.

 The council will conduct a review of the decision made.
 This review should be fair and impartial so will be undertaken by an officer who was not involved in the original decision.
 The reviewing officer may however need to consult with the responding officer and the teams who provided the information initially.